-There's a simple trick to significantly reduce the length of your mortgage and save you thousands of dollars over the course of your loan: Make extra payments which apply toward the principal.
-Borrowers use different methods to meet this goal.
-For many people,Perhaps the simplest way to organize this process is to make one extra payment per year.
-But some folks can't swing this huge extra expense, so dividing one extra payment into twelve extra monthly payments works too.
-Another very popular option is to pay half of your payment every other week.
-The result is you make one extra monthly payment each year.
-These options differ a little in lowering the final payback amount and reducing payback length, but each will significantly shorten the length of your mortgage and lower your total interest paid.
+Making regular additional payments on the principal balance provides big returns.
+People accomplish this goal in a few different ways.
+For many people,Perhaps the easiest way to keep track is by making 1 extra payment per year.
+But many people won't be able to swing this huge extra payment, so splitting one extra payment into twelve extra monthly payments works too.
+Another popular option is to pay a half payment every other week.
+The effect here is that you make one additional monthly payment each year.
+These options differ slightly in reducing the total interest paid and reducing payback length, but each will significantly reduce the duration of your mortgage and lower your total interest paid.

 Do you have a question regarding a mortgage program?